Appendix 2.1 Contents of New Listing Application

 31 An issuer should monitor the trading in its securities to detect any unusual trading activity.
 Where such unusual trading activity is observed, issuers should note Part VII above.
 The Exchange also monitors trading of listed securities.
 Where there is unusual trading activity in a listed security, and it appears to the Exchange that the unusual trading activity cannot be explained by known factors, the Exchange may require the issuer to make an announcement.
 The announcement should, inter alia, state whether the issuer and its directors are aware of the reasons for the unusual trading activity and whether there is any material information which has not been publicly disclosed.
 If the issuer or its directors are aware of any matters concerning the substantial shareholders that may account for the unusual trading activity, they must take this into consideration when responding to any query by the Exchange.

-Amended on 7 February 20207 February 2020, 7 February 20207 February 2020 and 12 February 2021.
+Amended on 7 February 2020, 7 February 2020, 12 February 2021 and 29 October 2025.

 Appendix 7.2 Financial Statements and Dividend Announcement